SamuelVasquezGonzalez/curriculum-in-react/README.md

 # To do list

-- Start to the Resume Page
+- Optimize the site web

 ## Folder Structure
 ```